 Immersive summer programs and internships have a significant impact on a student’s development — putting them in a better position to succeed in the classroom and gain the experience they need to have success in their future careers.
-The Bloomberg Arts Internship program is working to help young people develop the skills and give them the tools they need by providing students in Baltimore, Boston, New York City, and Philadelphia with work experience at select cultural institutions, as well as work-readiness and college-preparation training.
+The Bloomberg Arts Internship program is working to help young people develop the skills and give them the tools they need by providing students in Baltimore, Boston, New York City, Philadelphia, and Washington, D.C. with work experience at select cultural institutions, as well as work-readiness and college-preparation training.

 In 2006, Mike Bloomberg became the chair of the 9/11 Memorial & Museum, the country’s principal institution to honor the memories of the victims, preserve the history, and explore the complex impact of the 9/11 attacks.
 During his time as mayor, Mike and his administration spearheaded the planning and development of the 9/11 Memorial & Museum.

 The Perelman Performing Arts Center (PAC NYC) is a unique venue for theater, dance, music, chamber opera, film, and media offering artists new possibilities for theatrical design and innovative work.
 Opened in September 2023, PAC NYC is the final piece of the rebuilding of the World Trade Center site.

 Since it opened in the spring of 2019, The Shed has rapidly become a fixture of New York’s cultural scene.
 Designed to commission, produce, and present all types of performing arts, visual arts, and popular culture, it is driven by experimentation and collaboration.
 Bloomberg Philanthropies gave $75 million toward the capital campaign for the new institution.